microsoft/vscode-notebook-testdata/roadmap.md

 Currently there are still two three missing pieces:

-- 🐍 MIME Types.
-Python ships with `nteract`
+- [x] 🐍 MIME Types.
+Python ships with `nteract`.
   - [x] LaTeX.
-Users may use them in both Markdown Cell or Outputs.
+Supported by customn renderers.
   - [x] `application/json`.
-  - [ ] `image/*`.
+  - [x] `image/*`.
 We render PNG and JEPG in core but svg and gifs should be rendered in webview/iframe.
 (GIF support is a must as we don't support videos).
   - [x] `application/scripts`.
 - Metadata
   - [ ] Cell metadata which controls the renderings of cells, like `editable`, `execution_count`